cvra/cvra.github.io/technologies/io_board.md

 # Features

-The CAN IO board is a small board with a dedicated MCU that has the following features:
+The IO board is a small board with a dedicated MCU that has the following features:

  - CAN interface with communication over UAVCAN for IO control (read / write).
  - CAN bootloader for easy firmware update over the bus.